dev-xiligroup/doxy-doxy-wpcs/CommentCalls Package/README.md

 # Sublime Text 3 : python script to comment WP filters and function calls…

-This package is a new big upgrade of Comment Filters package
+This package is a new big upgrade of Comment Filters package.
+The main script uses 7 scripts in modules folder.

 ## history
 **v 210508** - More OOP - a new branch named 00P-210508